 Why should we feel good about ourselves?
 Wars of opportunity, not defense, are neither moral nor honorable.
 Nora Eisenberg, in her article,”George Herbert Walker Bush and the Myth of the Good Gulf War writes that common targets were mosques, homes, factories, schools, hospitals, markets, office buildings, vehicles on highways, bridges and roads.
 Of the 100,000 civilian casualties about 50% were estimated to be children.
 Through the destruction of the country, another half a million children, and a similar number of adults, died from dysentery, malnutrition, and exposure to contaminated water.
 The sanctions of both Bush and Clinton kept baby formula, medicines and other essentials from the Iraqi people.
 Ms Eisenberg states that legal scholars considered these actions to be Crimes against Humanity and Genocide, as in Nuremberg.

-What happened next was a masterpiece of manufacturing consensus.
+Next came a masterpiece of manufacturing consensus.
 First, Saddam Hussein somehow got wind of the Pentagon plans against him and complained to Ambassador Glaspie, who assured him that the US had no such plans, and would not take a side in his ongoing dispute with Kuwait about their stealing his oil.
 The US implicitly gave Iraq the green light to invade Kuwait.
 They then used this invasion to turn on Saddam and paint him as a Hitlerian aggressor.

 Once the war between Kuwait and Iraq broke out, Kuwait hired the advertising firm Hill and Knowlton to massage US public opinion.
 The highlight was when the Kuwaiti ambassador’s daughter, posing as a hospital orderly, testified to Congress that Iraqi soldiers barged into the hospital and killed Kuwaiti babies in incubators by tossing them on the floor.
 This lie was exposed after the US attacked Iraq.